emtcir2024/emtcir2024.github.io/index.md

 and reviewers are anonymized for authors.

 At least one author of each accepted paper must attend the workshop on-site and present their work.
-Papers should be electronically submitted through EasyChair: (to be announced).
+Papers should be electronically submitted by the deadline through EasyChair: (URL to be announced).

 ## Type of Papers